truonghuu/drlnd_continuous_control/README.md

 ### Code Overview

-The repository consists of several files:
+The repository consists of the following files:

 `Continuous_Control.ipynb` - the main notebook which will be used to run and train the agent.